|

 Separate dressing rooms must be provided for both teams within the enclosed area of the ground.
 The dressing rooms must be of sound construction, be of a permanent nature and must be of a minimum size of [A-B: 18] [D-F: 12] square metres, excluding shower and toilet areas.

-- C-G
+- C-E

-However, clubs wishing to progress beyond this Grade should be aware of the need to increase to a minimum size of 18 square metres, excluding shower and toilet areas, for a B Grade.
-Where clubs are planning to build new dressing rooms these must be a minimum size of 18 square metres, excluding shower and toilet areas.
+However, clubs wishing to progress beyond this Grade should be aware of the need to increase to a minimum size of 18 square metres, excluding shower and toilet areas, for a B Grade (C:and, as from season 2014/15, to a minimum of 30 square metres for membership of the

 Each dressing room must have the following: